pallad-ts/config/docs/presets.md

 Providers presets are helpers that bundles few providers into one for easier usage.

 ## Env + Envfile + SSM {#env-ssm}

-Currently, the only available preset.
-Attempts to take value from environment variables, env file variables and in the end from SSM.
+Attempts to take value from environment variables, env file variables and in the end from AWS Parameter Store.

 ### Installation